ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 {CODE stale1@Indexes\StaleIndexes.cs /}

-When `IsStale` is true, that means someone probably added or changed a `Product`, and the indexes haven't had time to fully update before we queried.
+When `IsStale` is true, that means someone probably added or changed a `Product`, and the indexes didn't have enough time to fully update before our query.

-For most cases you don't really care about that, however there are scenarios where you cannot work with data that could be stale.
+In most cases you don't need to worry about it, however there are scenarios where you cannot work with possibly stale data.

 ## Explicitly waiting for non-stale results